 Proposed Effective Date: January 1, 2024

 Energy Efficiency cost recovery is controlled by the Public Utilities Act, Commission rules and the Program Administrators’ tariffs on file with the ICC.
 Subject to the Act, the applicable rules and tariffs, Program Administrators shall explicitly incorporate expenses prohibitions in all vendor contracts executed after the effective date of this policy (including contracts for vendor subcontractors) that involve costs to be recovered through the Energy Efficiency cost recovery tariff mechanisms.
 Such expense prohibitions are applicable to utilities and their subcontractors.
-Prohibited expenses shall not be recoverable from Illinois ratepayers through the Energy Efficiency cost recovery mechanisms.
+Prohibited expenses shall not be recoverable from Illinois ratepayers through the Energy Efficiency cost recovery or base rate tariff mechanisms. or any other cost recovery

 The following list of prohibited expenses is not an all-inclusive record of prohibited expenses, and shall not be limited to the following:

 Direct payment for alcoholic beverages;